Uniform Approximation by Complete Minimal Surfaces of Finite Total Curvature in $\mathbb{R}^3$

-Then there exist $\{Y_n\}_{n \in \n} \subset \mathcal{E}(N)$ such that $\{Y_n|_M\}_{n \in \n} \to X$ uniformly on $M$ and $p_{Y_n}=q$ for all $n.$} \end{quote} As a consequence, $ \mathcal{E}(M^*)\neq \emptyset$ for any open Riemann surface $M^*,$ and for any group homomorphism $q:H_1(M^*,\z)\to \r^3$ we can find $Y \in \mathcal{E}(M^*)$ with $p_Y=q.$ The key idea of the General Approximation Theorem is to prove an {\em algebraic bridge principle} for complete minimal immersions of FTC which allows good control over the conformal structure, asymptotic behavior and flux map (see Theorem \ref{th:density}).
-This bridge principle can be used in general connected sum constructions for complete minimal surfaces of finite total curvature(see \cite{exotic}).
-Other results of this kind can be found in Kapouleas \cite{kapou}, Yang \cite{yang} and White \cite{white1,white2} papers.

 The paper is laid out as follows.
 Section \ref{sec:pre} is devoted to some preliminary results on Algebraic Geometry, and in Section \ref{sec:wei-spin} we go over the Weierstrass and spinorial representations of minimal surfaces.
-Section \ref{sec:appro} contains the main results: the Algebraic Bridge Principle is proved in Subsection \ref{subsec:algbrid} whereas the Basic and General Approximation Theorems are proved in Subsection \ref{subsec:parabo}.
+Section \ref{sec:appro} contains the main results: the Fundamental Approximation Theorem is proved in Subsection \ref{subsec:algbrid} in the particular case when $\nb$ has finite conformal type and $S$ is {\em isotopic} to $\nb,$ whereas its general version and the Basic Approximation Theorem are obtained in Subsection \ref{subsec:parabo}.

-In a forthcoming paper \cite{lop} the author will extend this analysis to the nonorientable case.
+In a forthcoming paper \cite{lop} the author will extend this analysis to the non orientable case.